tdayris/snakemake-wrappers/docs/bigr-pipelines/snpeff_snpsift.rst

 * :ref:`master/bio/snpsift/gwascat`

-Please refer to each meta-wrapper in above list for additional configuration parameters and information about the executed code.
+Please refer to each wrapper in above list for additional configuration parameters and information about the executed code.